Campervanning in Switzerland: Your Ultimate Guide

 Samnaun, Switzerland

-Our first motorhome overnight spot in Switzerland was in fact our very first ‘wild camp’ on our European Campervanning journey.
-It was in a car park with a tremendous vista overlooking the mountains, that we’d found after pulling off the main road into the village of Guarda.
+Our first motorhome overnight spot in Switzerland was, in fact, our very first ‘wild camp’ on our European Campervanning journey.
+It was in a car park with a tremendous vista overlooking the mountains that we’d found after pulling off the main road into the village of Guarda.

 It was in this tiny village that we stumbled upon its beautiful facades that date back to the mid-17th century.

-We didn’t know it at the time, but the village also has an app that you can download on your phone which gives you information about many of Guarda’s buildings and their history.
+We didn’t know it at the time, but the village also has an app that you can download on your phone, which gives you information about many of Guarda’s buildings and their history.

-Guarda, Switzerland
+Guarda, Switzerland ©Lifejourney4two

-Did you know that if you eat a meal with heavy cutlery you enjoy it more?
+Did you know that if you eat a meal with heavy cutlery, you enjoy it more?

-I recently heard this interesting snippet of information on the BBC program, QI.
-And, would you know it, if you eat in the star chef Andreas Caminada’s restaurant, Casa Caminada, in Guarda, you will use the weighty cutlery made by the local blacksmith, Thomas Lampert.
+I recently heard this interesting snippet of information on the BBC program QI.
+And, would you know it, if you eat in the star chef Andreas Caminada’s restaurant, Casa Caminada, in Guarda, you will use the weighty cutlery made by the local blacksmith, Thomas Lampert?

 In September 2021, the blacksmith opened a new forge offering visitors an insight into the old trade with blacksmithing demonstrations and a cafeteria.
 Thomas Lampert also hosts regular workshops where you can make your own knife.

-In March, the village boys carry out the ancient tradition of the ChalandamarzThe boys bang ‘plumpas’ which are large cowbells, chasing the winter away and singing songs to greet the new springtime.
+In March, the village boys carry out the ancient tradition of the ChalandamarzThe boys bang ‘plumpas’, which are large cowbells, chasing the winter away and singing songs to greet the new springtime.

-Guarda in Switzerland
+Guarda in Switzerland ©Lifejourney4two

 You may have heard of the Golden Circle in Iceland, the Garden Route in South Africa and the North Coast 500 in Scotland, but have you heard of the Alpine Circle in Switzerland?
 It is the new circular road trip in the Graubunden area of Switzerland.

-The four main highlights of the route include the Swiss national park, the Diavolezza Glacier World, the Landwasser Viaduct of the Rhaetian Railway, (a UNESCO World Heritage structure since 2008), and the Rhine Gorge, also known as the Swiss Grand Canyon. (see map)
+The four main highlights of the route include the Swiss National Park, the Diavolezza Glacier World, the Landwasser Viaduct of the Rhaetian Railway (a UNESCO World Heritage structure since 2008), and the Rhine Gorge, also known as the Swiss Grand Canyon. (see map)

 We didn’t take the Alpine Circle but it’s definitely on our list for when we return.